Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 #### Procedure
 1. Click the [Search](../../Assets/Icons/Search.png "[Search]") (Search) button to display the search bar and search for the original reference ID of the refund.
-2. Check the confirmation ticket status in the *Status* column.
+2. Check the confirmation transaction status in the *Status* column.
 The status displays the current stage in the confirmation process.
 You can use the status ID prefixed below to filter the list.
 The following statuses are available:
     - **2 - Confirmation required**
     -
 3. Click on a transaction to see the details.